wdv4758h/pypy-extradoc/blog/draft/matplotlib.rst

 It's just a matter of extending a hack into a working library.

-To summarize, while we're busy making numpypy better and faster, it seems that all heavy lifting on the C side can be done using an embedded Python interpreter with relatively little effort.
+To summarize, while we're busy making numpypy better and faster, it seems that all external libraries on the C side can be done using an embedded Python interpreter with relatively little effort.
 To get to that point, I spent a day and a half to learn how to embed CPython, with very little prior experience in the CPython APIs.
-(XXX: this should make clear that you can use it for integration, but for speed you should keep stuff all in PyPy)
+Of course you should still keep as much as possible in PyPy to make it nice and fast :)

 Cheers,
 fijal